Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

-When no blood vessels are present near the macula, individuals have clear, fine vision.
+When no blood vessels are present near the macula, a person has clear, fine vision.

-When the retinal ganglion cells become infiltrated, the area thickens to form a white patch so that the fovea stands out as a cherry-red spot in the eye.
+When the retinal ganglion cells become clouded by these fats, the area thickens to form a white patch.
+The fovea stands out as a cherry red spot in the eye.

-To date, 50 disorders fall under the classification of lysosomal storage diseases, including:
+There are 50 different types of lysosomal storage diseases, including:

 ML causes carbohydrates and lipids (fatty materials) to build up in cells at an unsafe amount.
-This occurs when an individual does not have or has very little of a specific enzyme to metabolize these substances.
+This occurs when someone doesn't have enough of a specific enzyme to metabolize these substances.

-Individuals (mostly children and adolescents) with some form of ML may have the following symptoms, including:
+People with some form of ML may have the following symptoms: